noxi7601/pop-shoot/README.md

 This repository consists of two major parts:

--   The _source-code_, mostly contained within the ./modules directory is under the [GNU GPL-3.0 License](https://github.com/kiwphi/pop-shoot/blob/main/LICENSE).
+-   The _source-code_, mostly contained within the _./modules_ directory
+    is under the [GNU GPL-3.0 License](https://github.com/kiwphi/pop-shoot/blob/main/LICENSE).
--   The _assets_, which are all contained within the ./assets directory were fetched from several sources (mentionned in the _acknowledgments_ section) and are not under the same license.
-Each asset is owned by its respective author.
+-   The _assets_, which are all contained within the _./assets_ directory were fetched from multiple sources and are not under the same license.
+Each asset is owned by its respective author, attributed in the _acknowledgments_ section.
+If you find that your asset is used in the game and did not receive proper attribution, let me know and I'll gladly add it.

 # acknowledgments